-Let Harper & Strickland, Inc. help you decide if you can eliminate your PMI
+Let Harper & Strickland, Inc. help you decide if you can get rid of your PMI

-It's widely known that a 20% down payment is common when buying a house.
-The lender's risk is usually only the remainder between the home value and the sum outstanding on the loan, so the 20% supplies a nice cushion against the charges of foreclosure, selling the home again, and natural value changes on the chance that a purchaser doesn't pay.
+When getting a mortgage, a 20% down payment is typically the standard.
+Because the risk for the lender is generally only the difference between the home value and the amount remaining on the loan, the 20% provides a nice cushion against the costs of foreclosure, selling the home again, and typical value variationsin the event a purchaser doesn't pay.

-The market was working with down payments as low as 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
-How does a lender manage the increased risk of the small down payment?
-The solution is Private Mortgage Insurance or PMI.
-This added plan guards the lender in the event a borrower is unable to pay on the loan and the market price of the house is lower than the balance of the loan.
+Banks were working with down payments down to 10, 5 and often 0 percent during the mortgage boom of the last decade.
+A lender is able to endure the added risk of the reduced down payment with Private Mortgage Insurance or PMI.
+This supplemental plan guards the lender in case a borrower is unable to pay on the loan and the market price of the home is lower than the loan balance.

-Since the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and oftentimes isn't even tax deductible, PMI is pricey to a borrower.
-It's lucrative for the lender because they acquire the money, and they get the money if the borrower is unable to pay, contradictory to a piggyback loan where the lender consumes all the costs.
+PMI can be expensive to a borrower in that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and often isn't even tax deductible.
+It's money-making for the lender because they collect the money, and they get the money if the borrower defaults, different from a piggyback loan where the lender absorbs all the damages.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the utilization of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically cancel the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
-Wise homeowners can get off the hook sooner than expected.
-The law states that, at the request of the homeowner, the PMI must be dropped when the principal amount reaches just 80 percent.
+With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
+Acute home owners can get off the hook a little earlier.
+The law states that, upon request of the homeowner, the PMI must be dropped when the principal amount equals only 80 percent.

-It can take countless years to reach the point where the principal is only 20% of the original loan amount, so it's necessary to know how your home has increased in value.
-After all, every bit of appreciation you've accomplished over the years counts towards dismissing PMI.
-So why pay it after the balance of your loan has dropped below the 80% mark?
-Despite the fact that nationwide trends hint at plummeting home values, be aware that real estate is local.
-Your neighborhood may not be reflecting the national trends and/or your home could have secured equity before things simmered down.
+It can take countless years to reach the point where the principal is just 20% of the original loan amount, so it's essential to know how your home has increased in value.
+After all, any appreciation you've obtained over time counts towards removing PMI.
+So why should you pay it after your loan balance has dropped below the 80% mark?
+Your neighborhood might not be minding the national trends and/or your home could have gained equity before things calmed down, so even when nationwide trends signify declining home values, you should understand that real estate is local.

-The difficult thing for most homeowners to know is just when their home's equity rises above the 20% point.
-A certified, licensed real estate appraiser can definitely help.
-As appraisers, it's our job to know the market dynamics of our area.
-At Harper & Strickland, Inc., we're masters at analyzing value trends in Fairview, Collin County and surrounding areas, and we know when property values have risen or declined.
-Faced with figures from an appraiser, the mortgage company will often eliminate the PMI with little effort.
-At which time, the homeowner can relish the savings from that point on.
+An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
+It is an appraiser's job to recognize the market dynamics of their area.
+At Harper & Strickland, Inc., we know when property values have risen or declined.
+We're masters at analyzing value trends in Fairview, Collin County and surrounding areas.
+Faced with figures from an appraiser, the mortgage company will most often remove the PMI with little anxiety.
+At which time, the home owner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: